University of Texas at Dallas: Athletics

-UT Dallas has DIII varsity athletics, competitive club teams, and intramural sports teams.
+UT Dallas is transitioning to NCAA Division II varsity athletics.
+It has competitive club teams and intramural sports teams.
 Athletic teams are known as the Comets, while the mascot is Temoc ("Temoc" is "comet" spelled backwards.)

 Varsity

 The University of Texas at Dallas' Varsity athletics program started when UTD provisionally joined the NCAA Division III and the American Southwest Conference (ASC) in 1998 and was granted full membership in the ASC in 2002.
+On July 20, 2023, the university announced it would move to NCAA Division II and join the Lone Star Conference.
 Varsity sports include baseball, basketball, cross country, esports, golf, soccer, softball, tennis, and volleyball.
-In total, there are 300 student athletes and 14 intercollegiate teams officially supported by the university.
-Below is a list of varsity team achievements.
+In total, 300 student athletes and 14 intercollegiate teams are officially supported by the university.